keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ### Implied complexity

-Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h = g ∘ f` or _h is g after f_.
-Programs may be modeled as a function `program: Input => Output`, where `program` is composed of innumerable smaller functions, together in concert building the necessary mappings to generate the desired program output.
+Given a function `f : A => B` and another `g : B => C`: a third function `h : A => C` may be composed of `h = g ∘ f` or _h is g after f_.
+Programs may be modeled as a function `program : Input => Output`, where `program` is composed of innumerable smaller functions, together in concert building the necessary mappings to generate the desired program output.

-Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `program: Input => Output`.
+Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `program : Input => Output`.
 An employee payroll system for example must make database queries and integrate with banks.
 These implicit inputs and outputs have **effects** which determine how their associated functions produce their desired outputs.
 For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit. _These effects determine how and whether payday is successfully produced._

-Errors and unknown quantities as **effects** of these operations are opaque in functions modeled as simple input to output, as in `getEmployee: Int => Employee`.
+Errors and unknown quantities as **effects** of these operations are opaque in functions modeled as simple input to output, as in `getEmployee : Int => Employee`.
 The signature of this function requires _[tacit knowledge][]_ of what effects may determine how an `Employee` is produced from it.
 For example:

 * An associated `Employee` may not be found.
 * The returned `Employee` may change between applications of the same `Int` employee ID.